 • 2X miles per dollar on every purchase, everywhere, no limits or category restrictions

-The earning rate for the Spark Miles is straightforward and ideal for those who value simplicity: Earn 2X miles on every purchase and 5X miles on hotels and rental cars booked through Capital One Travel.
+The earning rate for the Spark Miles is straightforward and ideal for those who value simplicity: Earn 2X miles on every purchase and 5X miles on hotels, vacation rentals and rental cars booked through Capital One Travel.

 If you plan to book travel through Capital One Travel, the 5X return is quite good.
-However, assuming you won't use this option regularly, the card effectively earns 2X miles on all purchases.
-It's a solid return, but there's no real “bonus” category.
+However, there are important downsides to booking travel through a portal.
+If you won't use this option regularly, the card effectively earns 2X miles on all purchases.
+It's a solid return on everyday spending, but there's no real “bonus” category.

 • 3X points per $1 on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, advertising purchases made with social media sites and search engines each account anniversary year